seaosinc/storybook-mcp/README.md

 ## Features

 - **getComponentList**: Get a list of all components from a configured Storybook
-- **getComponentProps**: Get detailed props information for specific components using headless browser automation
+- **getComponentsProps**: Get detailed props information for multiple components using headless browser automation

 ## Installation and Configuration